-- 1 Press the Menu Select button directly below Optn. - 2 Perform one of the following actions: - or v to Save as Waypt and press the Menu Select button directly below Sel.
+- 1 Press the Menu Select button directly below Optn. - 2 Perform one of the following actions:

 - A or to Save as Home and press the Menu Select button directly below Sel and proceed to 5.

 - A or

 to Save as Dest. and press the

 Menu Select button directly below Sel and

 proceed to 5.